 In 2019, the London Festival of Contemporary Church Music commissioned Sarah to write a set of Preces and Responses, which were premiered during the festival evensong, broadcast live on BBC Radio 3 and conducted by Christopher Batchelor.
 In the same year, Sarah was joint winner of the National Centre for Early Music’s Young Composer Award, with her piece Dream Fever for bass viol and electronics.
 The piece was recorded for Radio 3’s Early Music Show by Liam Byrne.

-Sarah’s Fitzwilliam Service is published by Selah Press, her carol Ivy, Chief of Trees It Is will be published in the upcoming Multitude of Voyces’ Christmas volume, and the majority of her other music is published by MazeMusic.
+Sarah’s Fitzwilliam Service is published by Selah Press, her carol Ivy, Chief of Trees It Is has been published in Multitude of Voyces’ Anthology Volume 3: Advent to Candlemas, and the majority of her other music is published by MazeMusic.